A Survey of Knowledge Tracing: Models, Variants, and Applications: Variants of Knowledge Tracing Models

-Recall the PFA model in Eq.(\ref{pfa}), in which the probability of students' mastery is estimated using a logistic function: $ p(\theta) = \frac{1}{1 + p(\theta)} $, where $\theta$ is defined as $\theta = \beta + \mu s + \nu f$.
-The original PFA model ignores the order of answers, not to mention the time between learning interactions.
-It is therefore difficult to directly incorporate time information into the original PFA model. \citet{1199904} proposed PFAE (PFA Elo/Extended), a variant of the PFA model, which combines PFA with some aspects of the Elo rating system \citep{Pel2014Time}.
-The Elo rating system was originally devised for chess rating (estimating players skills based on match results).
-In PFAE, $\theta$ is updated after each learning interaction, as follows: As the forgetting behavior of students is closely related to time, in order to consider forgetting, \citet{pelanek2015modeling} increased a time effect function $f$ to $\theta$, i.e., using $p(\theta+f(t))$ instead of $p(\theta)$, where $t$ is the time (in seconds) from the last learning interaction while $f$ is the time effect function.
+Recall the PFA model in Eq.(\ref{pfa}), in which the probability of students' mastery is estimated using a logistic function: $ p(\theta) = \sigma(\beta + \mu s + \nu f)$.
+The original PFA model ignores the order of answers, in addition to the time between learning interactions.
+It is therefore difficult to directly incorporate time information into the original PFA model. \citet{1199904} propose PFAE (PFA Elo/Extended), a variant of the PFA model that combines PFA with some aspects of the Elo rating system \citep{Pel2014Time}.
+The Elo rating system is originally devised for chess rating (estimating players' skills based on match results).
+In PFAE, $\theta$ is updated after each learning interaction: As the forgetting behavior of students is closely related to time, in order to consider forgetting, \citet{pelanek2015modeling} add a time effect function $f$ to $\theta$, i.e., using $p(\theta+f(t))$ instead of $p(\theta)$, where $t$ is the time (in seconds) from the last learning interaction, and $f$ is the time effect function.